martinthomson/alt-svcb/draft-thomson-httpbis-alt-svcb.md

 ## Caching in Alternative Services

-Setting the "ma" (or max-age) parameter for an alternative can be challenging for a server deployment.
+With RFC 7838 {{!ALT-SVC=RFC7838}}, setting the "ma" (or max-age) parameter for an alternative can be challenging for a server deployment.
 Setting too a large max-age can mean that clients use an alternative for longer than they should.
 Conversely, a short cache period for an advertisement for HTTP/3 can mean that earlier versions might be used more often than is optimal.

 Alternative services can interact poorly with service configuration information that is published in the DNS.
 With the introduction of HTTPS records